munditva/FoodForFuture/README.md

 need of the hour.

 ● To overcome this challenge, Eating and Diet habits of general people needs to be observed.
-Predict Course Type and Flavor of different cuisines based on the given Training Dataset provided
+Predict Course Type and Flavor of different cuisines based on the Training Dataset provided

-According to the given Problem Statement, an Exploratory Data Analysis(EDA) approach comprising of analysis and visualisation of dataset is taken.
+According to the given Problem Statement, an Exploratory Data Analysis(EDA) approach comprising of analysis and importance of features and visualisation of dataset is taken.
 Finally on the processed dataset, we will apply various classification models to predict Course type and then compare between our accuracies across these models.